fin-language/blog/integers-1.md

 <br>

 # Farther Future Error Handling
 Needs more thought, but I'm exploring the idea of having a global `Err` object.
-Checking `Err` would be required so that users don't accidentally forget.
+Checking `Err` would be required so that users don't accidentally forget (like `errno`).
 This would allow us to write code like below (simple, easy to read, no hidden exceptions), but also be perfectly safe.
 No runtime panics either like Rust.

 ```cs
 // fin